bertkdowns/thesis/notes/proposal.litreview.md

 Control systems are similar to Digital Twins, because they also have bi-directional data communication, recieving data from a physical system and responding with corrective actions.
 A digital twin can be viewed as a form of Model Predictive Control, as it is used to control the physical system by simulating the effects of different controlling actions and choosing the best action to apply.
 For example, a DT can model a process and a control system, and calculate the appropriate parameters for the control system to perform optimally.
 This is also an example of multi-level control.

 Because Digital Twins and Control systems are so closely linked, control systems can be used as a model of how to understand, interpret, and interact with a digital twin.
 The lines often blur between the two, and many digital twin tools that exist are simply repackaging of existing process simulation or control tools that have been on the market for decades[@gao2022process].
-Nonetheless, software development is an iterative process, using conventional control systems does provide a good architecture to begin designing advanced digital twin techniques.
+Nonetheless, software development is an iterative process, and using conventional control systems does provide a good architecture to begin designing advanced digital twin techniques.

 <!---